ptruta/MicroservicesMicrofrontendsDockerImages/Readme.md

 The Web application is consuming the REST services and is receiving server side notifications by having a microfronend architecture based on webpack module federation using Angular 12.

-The Integration between the web server and other 3rd party services is made by API Gateway Pattern.
+The Integration between the web server and other 3rd party services is through web crawling integration.
+For accessing the external domain-name api, we use reactor.core.publisher.Mono with Flux.

 We used docker containers along with docker images in order to deploy the solution in local localhost.